Skip to main content

 Why Warehouse Workers Consider Life Insurance

-Warehouse workers face daily physical risks, heavy lifting, forklifts, falling stock, and the physical toll of manual labour.
-Life insurance makes sure your family is protected if something goes wrong on the job or off it.
+Warehouse workers face real physical risks every day: heavy lifting, forklifts, falling stock, and the wear and tear of manual labour.
+Life insurance makes sure your family is protected if something goes wrong, on the job or off it.
+Income protection helps replace your earnings if an injury keeps you off work for weeks or months, which matters most if you do not have a large cushion of savings.

 Workplace Risks for Warehouse Workers